 If you don’t already have an agent, call 1-855-728-0510 (TTY 711) and speak with a licensed HealthCompare insurance agent.
 There’s no obligation, and they offer more plan options than any other national agency.

 Don’t Delay… You Have Time-Sensitive Guaranteed Issue Rights

-When you enroll in Medicare or turn age 65, you have a one-time personal enrollment period that comes with guaranteed issue rights.
+When you enroll in Medicare or turn age 65, you have a one-time personal enrollment period that comes with Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
+All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting.....
 And once the clock runs out, so does your opportunity to get Medigap coverage without going through medical underwriting.